QubesOS/qubes-doc/common-tasks/pci-devices.md

 ##DMA Buffer Size

-VMs with assigned PCI devices in Qubes have allocated a small buffer for DMA operations (called swiotlb).
+VMs with attached PCI devices in Qubes have allocated a small buffer for DMA operations (called swiotlb).
 By default it is 2MB, but some devices need a larger buffer.
 To change this allocation, edit VM's kernel parameters (this is expressed in 512B chunks):